noseglid/docker-pf/README.md

 ## Getting started

-Export docker-machine variables to shell (replace `default` with the name fo your docker-machine)
+Export docker-machine variables to shell (replace `default` with the name of your docker-machine)

     $ eval "$(docker-machine env default)"